 We also visit Kinbate farm just north of Turriff, where Gr-Gr-Great Grandpa

 William Skene lived, and where George and his brother, Alexander (Sandy,

 born.
 At the turn-off to Kinbate,

-there was a sign pointing to the next farm called Brackens.
+there is a sign pointing to the next farm called Brackens.

-Stanley, who seems to know every family in the county, said quite
+Stanley, who seems to know every family in the county, says quite

 casually: "There used